SMT-Pod/smt-pod/_site/index.md

 <div><p class="socmedia">follow <a href="http://www.twitter.com/smt_pod" target="_blank"><img height="30px" width="30px" alt="twitter; credit: freepik" src="../images/twitter.png"/></a></p></div>

 # Latest News
+**April 2025** : Season 4 launches on April 10!

 **November 2024** : [Call for Music is open!](music/callformusic) Deadline for music to be used in Season 4 (Spring 2025) podcast is December 9, 2024 at 11:59pm EST.

 **May 2024** : [Call for season 4 podcasts is open!](submit) Deadline for Spring 2025 podcast season proposals is July 15, 2024 at 11:59pm EST.

 **April 2024** : That's a wrap on Season 3.
 Thank you to all of our authors, reviewers, producers, musicians, and board members for a great season!
+<!--
 **January 2024** : Season 3 launches!
 Join us every Thursday beginning on January 25, 2024 for a weekly podcast episode.

-<!--
 **June 2023** : [Call for season 3](submit) deadline for Spring 2024 podcast season is extended to July 15, 2023 at 11:59pm EST.

 **May 2023** : [Call for season 3](submit) opens - deadline for Spring 2024 podcast season is June 15, 2023 at 11:59pm EST.